allenmackley/Notes-Examples-Snippets/ruby/README.md

 * Use a Struct when you need a fixed set of attributes.
 * Use hashes when attributes might later be added or removed.
 * Structs in C have little or nothing to do with Ruby Structs, so don't get confused by that.

-#### MySQL
-* When using MAMP in dev, access MySQL from the command line with `/Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot`
-* About indexes
-  * Basically an index is a map of all your keys that is sorted in order.
-With a list in order, then instead of checking every key, it can use a binary search algorithm, like this:
-    1. Go to middle of list - is higher or lower than what I'm looking for?
-    2. If higher, go to halfway point between middle and bottom, if lower, middle and top
-    3. Is higher or lower?
-Jump to middle point again, etc.
-    4. Using that logic, you can find an element in a sorted list much fewer steps, instead of checking every item.
-  * Set the index to UNIQUE if there shouldn't be more than one instance of the same key.
-  * Index those columns that are used heavily to SELECT on.
-Don't index columns that aren't used often in SELECT, because there's a slight performance impact on insert.
-  * Don't forget to add foreign key constraints between related tables

-.